weilandia/coding-for-managers/javascript-1/README.md

 ```

 * **Global Variable:** Defined outside of functions.
 Once defined, its value can be set later on the file, either inside or outside of functions.
 * **Local Variables:** Defined inside a function.
 A local variable is only accessible from within the function in which it was defined.
-If a local variable is referenced from anywhere outside of the function, it will be ‘undefined’.
+If a local variable is referenced from anywhere outside of the function, it will be `undefined`.

 ```js
   var globalVariable = 7;